What makes a Christ follower?

 We worried about tomorrow.

-There’s something more to this.
-Maybe being on the inside of ministry has helped me see faith in Christ inspire people to do amazing things while it seemed others were circling the drain, leaving me to wonder “why is group one connecting with the divine while group two is drowning?”
+Following Jesus consists of more than this.
+In my years of ministry, I have seen faith in Christ inspire people to do amazing things!
+Also, I witnessed others were circling the drain, leaving me to wonder, “why is group one connecting with the divine while group two is drowning?”

 Are we following Jesus?

 Are we letting him transform us?
-Is this how it was meant to be?
+Was it meant to be like this?